How Turing parasites expand the computational landscape of digital life: Results

 \subsection{Escaping parasites by increasing behavioral complexity}

 A straightforward way to become more unpredictable is by adding some randomness (hence computational complexity, as rigorously defined \cite{Solomonoff1960, Chaitin1977, Chaitin1990, Kolmogorov1965}) to a planned behavior.
 We implemented hosts with their usual $\Gamma^G_E$, but who flip each bit in $W^G_E$ with probability $p_F$.
-Figure \ref{fig:fever}a shows how the net reward changes for hosts ($n=10$) and parasites ($\bar{n}=4$) as $p_F$ varies.
+Fig.\ \ref{fig:4}a shows how the net reward changes for hosts ($n=10$) and parasites ($\bar{n}=4$) as $p_F$ varies.
 The effect depends on the environment size (here $m=30$) and the parasite's share of reward ($\bar{r} = 0.5$).
-In figure \ref{fig:fever}a, when $p_F$ is low, parasites survive, resulting in less reward for the host.
+In Fig.\ \ref{fig:4}a, when $p_F$ is low, parasites survive, resulting in less reward for the host.
 For large enough $p_F$, the parasite is unable to predict its host and dies.
 But the randomness introduced entails that the host fails to predict some of the bits that it could, thus very large $p_F$ has a toll eventually.
-A tradeoff emerges between the parasite and environmental pressures resulting in an optimal level of randomness ($\hat{p}_F$, figure \ref{fig:fever}a) for the host.
-The host's reward at this optimal value ($\hat{\rho}$, figure \ref{fig:fever}b) can be diminished by either factor.
+A tradeoff emerges between the parasite and environmental pressures resulting in an optimal level of randomness ($\hat{p}_F$, Fig.\ \ref{fig:4}b) for the host.
+The host's reward at this optimal value ($\hat{\rho}$, Fig.\ \ref{fig:4}c) can be diminished by either factor.

 For $0 < p_F < \hat{p}_F$ the strategy partly thwarts the parasite's development.
 This would result in a slowed-down epidemiological spread.
 At the level modeled here, arrested (yet surviving) parasites have a smooth, parsimonious effect on the host.
 This regime might extend to $p_F > \hat{p}_F$ values, as $\hat{p}_F$ marks the threshold at which further random behavior by the host does not pay off, which is compatible with residually surviving parasites.